How to Clean Out a Junk Drawer

 - A larger basket will hold tools, duct tape, and glue.

-- A small basket will hold paper clips, hardware, rubberbands
+- A small basket will hold paper clips, hardware, or rubber bands

-Use the containers to corral your items not contain them.
-By that I mean you are not using any stifling rules here.
+By that, I mean you are not using any stifling rules here.
 You are simply sorting things out so they are easier to find when you need them but also easy to put all the way away when you are done using them.

 This is not me:

 This, however, is me:

 I know simple is what keeps me clutter-free going forward, so every time I create a new system or implement a newly organized area I am sure to use something I will be able to stick with more easily.

 - Hanging utensils up in the order of their size…hard.

-What if you are done with your drawer but there are still items remaining on the towel?
+What if you are done with your drawer, but ITEMS STILL remain on the towel?

 This happens quite often and is actually a good thing.
 If you have finished organizing your junk drawer but still have items left on your towel that means you are able to see the exact purpose of your new utility drawer.
 You are already able to visualize what belongs in this newly decluttered area and that is a big step, huge actually.
 So pat yourself on the back and get back to work.

-If you find there are a few things left on your towel, you will need to move those items to your sorting area.
+If you find a few things left on your towel, you will need to move those items to your sorting area.

 Continue until your towel is completely empty then give it a shake and toss it in the “put away” basket.

 Step #7.
 Deal with what you put into your sorting containers.

-First, tie up the trash and put it in the trash can.
+1. Tie up any trash and take it to your trash can.